andrew-zaytsev/OpenVINO-Samples/OpenVINO_Overview.md

 2. **Run the trained model through the Model Optimizer** to convert the model to an Intermediate Representation, which consists of a pair of `.xml` and `.bin` files that are used Inference Engine input.
 3. **Use the Inference Engine API in the application** to run inference against the Intermediate Representation (pptimized model) and output inference results.
 The application can be an OpenVINO™ sample, demo, or your own application.

-## Use Demo Scripts to Learn the Workflow
+## How to Use the Demo Scripts to Learn the Workflow

 Use the demo scripts in `/opt/intel/openvino/deployment_tools/demo` as a starting point to learn the OpenVINO workflow.
 These scripts automatically perform the workflow steps to demonstrate running inference pipelines for different scenarios.
-The steps you see from the demos are:
+The demo steps let you see how to:
-* Compile several samples included into the installation
+* Compile several samples installed as part of the OpenVINO toolkit.
-* Download trained models
+* Download trained models.
-* Perform pipeline steps and see the output on the console
+* Perform pipeline steps and see the output on the console.

 > **NOTE**: You must have Internet access to run the demo scripts.
 If your Internet access is through a proxy server, make sure the operating system environment proxy information is configured.